aiinfinancegroup/synthetic-financial-data-generated-using-GANs/README.md

 - CopulaGAN

 ## Data Cleaning
-The original data (exchange rates) was transformed to obatin the returns for reach currency returns using the relation
+The original data (exchange rates) was transformed to obatin the returns for each currency using the relation
 $$S_t - B_t>0, \forall t,$$
 where $S_t$ is the selling value, $B_t$ is the buying value of the currency, and $t$ is the time.